Dr. Shorna Allred

 Allred Research Group

-Dr. Allred has advised a number of graduate students and post-doctoral research associates since coming to Cornell University.
-She has advised students whose research topics have encompassed a range of conservation social sciences.
-She also advises undergraduates in research and served as House Dean of the Alice Cook House community from 2016-2022.
+Dr. Allred will start advising students at the University of North Carolina at Chapel Hill Fall 2023 and has advised a number of graduate students and post-doctoral research associates at Cornell University and Purdue University.
+She has mentored students whose research topics have encompassed a range of conservation social sciences.
+She also advises undergraduates in research and served as House Dean of the Alice Cook House community at Cornell University from 2016-2022.

 Current Graduate Students